web analytics

 “Dangerous domesticated animals”

 Under Texas law, if a domesticated animal such as a dog has “dangerous propensities abnormal to its class” and the owner/possessor “knew or had reason to know of the dangerous propensities,” then the owner/possessor is “strictly liable” for any injuries caused by that animal, even if the owner/possessor was not negligent.
 The court cases have not told us what is meant by “class,” but I think it probably means species rather than breed.
 So, for example, a German Shepherd that bites someone would have to have dangerous propensities abnormal for a dog, rather than abnormal for a German Shepherd.
 If a bite is severe, the victim will sometimes argue that the nature of the bite, by itself, is proof that the dog had dangerous propensities abnormal to its class.
-The victim still has the burden of proving that the owner/possessor knew or had reason to know of the dangerous propensities.
+The victim still has the burden of proving that the owner/possessor knew or had reason to know of the dangerous propensities before the bite occurred.

 Premises liability